 Electrification, coupled with the broad curves and long straightaways on the route, allowed the PRR to introduce faster service than ever before, with new locomotives, known as GG1s, reaching speeds of up to 100 miles per hour.
 The GG1 was both a technological and artistic masterpiece.
 Constructed with a stylish Art Deco appearance by famed designer Raymond Loewy, the type became the poster child for modern rail technology, operating such prestigious services as the Broadway Limited (in electrified territory) and the Congressional.

 Electrification continued beyond the New York to Washington route on both freight and passenger lines in the mid-Atlantic region, however despite grander plans, wires never made it west of Harrisburg.

-Decline and Reorganization
+The Decline and Reorganization of the Pennsylvania Railroad